LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 being processed is in three sections:

 #. elements <= pivot;
-#. possibly some of the elements equal to pivot
+#. possibly an element equal to pivot
 #. elements >= pivot.

-Though sections 1 and 3 are not sorted, there are no inversions *between* them, so only the smaller sections 1 and 3 need to be sorted *separately*, and only then if they have at least two elements.
-They can be sorted by calling the same function, just with a smaller range of indices to deal with in each case.
+Though sections 1 and 3 are not sorted, there are no inversions *between* any two separate sections, so only the smaller sections 1 and 3 need to be sorted *separately*, and only then if they have at least two elements.
+They can be sorted by calling the *same* function, but with a smaller range of indices to deal with in each case.
-These *recursive* calls stop when a part it reduced to one element.
+These *recursive* calls stop when a part is reduced to one element.

+.. index:: loop; invariant

+Another optional glimpse at an advanced topic:  The outer ``while`` loop in lines 11-20 has fairly complicated logic.
+To prove it is correct overall, you can state and prove the simpler *loop invariant* expressed in the comments above the loop, lines 7-10.
+This allows the conclusion after the loop in comment lines 21-24.

 .. index::
    Random